 Changes in FTIR absorbance indicate that H+ was successfully incorporated into San Carlos olivine samples SC1-7 and SC1-2 (Figure 4A).
 To construct H+ profiles, quadratic baselines were drawn to match both the curve of the spectrum of the untreated sample and the middle baselines used to determine the initial water concentration in Figure 3.
 Typical baselines are illustrated in Figure 4B and C, and all spectra and baselines are shown in the Supplement.
 The area under each curve was determined and scaled to an estimated H+ concentration by multiplying by 0.6, following the ratio of concentration to area with E || a reported for San Carlos olivine in Table 2.

 The partially hydrated sample SC1-2 was sufficiently homogeneous for both bulk H+ and individual peaks to serve as a reasonable starting material for subsequent dehydration experiments (Figure 4).
 If we ignore the uncertainties associated with baseline choice and use only the quadratic baseline shown in Figure 4C, the H+ concentration across hydrated SC1-2 is 15±1 ppm H2O.
 Although there is a small increase in area around the [tri] peaks, the large majority of the H+ in the hydrated SC1-2 is present as [Ti] and [Si], and these profiles are also homogeneous.
+This crystal was hydrated long enough to achieve the “metastable equilibrium” of Kohlstedt and Mackwell (1998).
+The homogeneous concentration across the crystal and its rapid rate of hydration are consistent with Kohlstedt and Mackwell’s experiments.